openkfw/TruSpace/doc/installStandaloneServer.md

 ```

 - **Update** the environment variables, because some of these are used when the containers are startup the first time and volumes created!
-- In the future, the updating of .env might be streamlined through a shell script in `/production/setup-env.sh`!
+- You can also update the .env file through a shell script in `/production/setup-env.sh`!

 ## Start and test TruSpace backend